 For the No. of Type fields to appear past 1, there must be a No. of Type # (such as No. of Type 2) header in the Excel file.

 After you've successfully mapped all of your fields, you can save the mapping to help expedite the process in the future.

 Oftentimes, if you are repeatedly downloading information from a specific MLS vendor, it is likely that the column headers will be configured in the same way with each release.
 By saving the data map for a specific vendor's MLS file, you can refer to it again when working with that vendor's data.

-Upon selecting Save This Map, the software will alert you of any fields you have not mapped, and if you haven't checked Duplicate Check.
-You may then specify a name for the map.
-It will be accessible from the Saved Data Maps drop-down.
+Upon selecting Save This Map, the software will alert you of any fields you have not mapped.
+You may then specify a name for the map, that will be accessible from the Saved Data Maps drop-down.